 And by the way: don’t say, ‘Art is that which is useless.’
 You can do better than that.

 In fact, we think art is useful by definition—useful, in a deep biological sense.
 We think that it has played a part in the perpetuation of the species (and maybe, then, it has a lot to answer for).
-More on that in our current exhibition, On the Origin of Art.
+We thought about that a lot in our exhibition, On the Origin of Art.

 Crudely speaking, our exhibitions fall into two camps: artist-led, where we focus on the output of one whose work befuddles, engages or amazes us; and ideas-led, where we subsume an assemblage of very different works under the governing intention outlined above.

 In each case, it is important to us that the works speak to the space in some way, or interacts with our philosophy.
 For instance, in 2014, for our Matthew Barney exhibition—a major coup for Tassie—the artist spent a lot of time trawling through our collection of Egyptian antiquities, and incorporated a number of these into the final show.

 Sometimes, an artist's outlook merges with our own, in a way that is satisfyingly cohesive.
 This was the case for our Wim Delvoye exhibition in 2012.

 Delvoye is, of course, the author of Cloaca Professional, 2010, aka the ‘shit machine’.
 We’ve a lot to say about Cloaca.
 Come to the museum and hear it.

 In other cases, an artist’s occupation of our space creates a contradiction, a kind of double vision: this was the case in the Marina Abramović exhibition in 2015.
 In Marina's work, what you think about the world is indistinguishable from what the world is.